Stochastic Sequential Quadratic Programming for Optimization with Functional Constraints: Preliminaries

 \subsection{Assumptions}

 \begin{assumption} The Slater condition holds for \eqref{mainProb}, i.e., there exists a feasible $\tx$ such that

-Additionally, we assume that the optimality gap at the Slater point is bounded, i.e., $f(\tx) + h(\tx) - f(\x_\star) - h(\x_\star) \leq \bt$. \end{assumption} In the context of constrained optimization, the Slater constraint qualification (CQ) is one of the simplest and most widely used CQs that imply strong duality and existence of a primal--dual optimum pair $(\x_\star,\lam_\star)$.
+Additionally, we assume that the optimality gap at the Slater point is bounded, i.e., $f(\tx) + h(\tx) - f(\x_\star) - h(\x_\star) \leq \bt$. \end{assumption} In the context of constrained optimization, the Slater constraint qualification (CQ) is one of the classical CQs that imply strong duality and existence of a primal--dual optimum pair $(\x_\star,\lam_\star)$.
 Since \eqref{mainProb} is convex, the optimum pair satisfies the Karush-Kuhn-Tucker (KKT) conditions, so that

 for the Slater point $\tx$.
 Rearranging and using Assumption \ref{slater}, we obtain the bound $\norm{\lam_\star}_1 \leq \frac{\bt}{\nu}$.
 In practice, $\nu$ and $\bt$ are problem parameters that must be found by parameter tuning.
 For example, suppose that we have found a Slater point $\tx$ so that $\nu = -\max_k g_k(\tx)$.
 Then if we can also find the unconstrained minimum $\x_u = \arg\min_{\x \in \Rn^d} (f(\x) + h(\x))$, we can set $\bt = f(\tx) + h(\tx) - f(\x_u) - h(\x_u)$.